Cinematogapher, director of photography.

 Moving to digital early gave him the chance to play with so many more toys, his “brushes”, but most importantly, his skills allowed him to move finally into the area that had attracted him to this occupation in the first place; drama, features and movies.

 Beginning on smaller, multi award-winning shorts like "Under My Bed" by Jihane Chouaib or "Lisa" and "Shadow" by Lorenzo Recio, he has now moved on to full length features.
-Starting with "LEA" by Bruno Rolland, he has also worked on "Touch of Light" by Chang Jung-Chi and, most recently he had the great honor to briefly be second camera to Wong Kar Wai’s "The Grandmaster" Movie.
+Starting with "LEA" by Bruno Rolland, he has also worked on "Touch of Light" by Chang Jung-Chi, also had the great honor to briefly be second camera to Wong Kar Wai’s "The Grandmaster" , More recently on "Your Love Song" a year 2000 period-drama from Director Andrew Chien, And finally, just recently released on screens, "Ne Zha" by Director Jem Chen, a deep dive into the racing world.